-The Pain Relief Institute offers the most advanced options for knee pain therapy including stem cell recruitment and Zilretta.
+The Pain Relief Institute offers the most advanced options for knee pain therapy including OrthoBiologics (healing cells derived from the patient) and Biologics (healing cells derived from living cells) and Zilretta.
 Read on to learn how this condition arises and how we can help you.

 What Causes Knee Pain?